 The construction methods of the 9x9 magic square are:

-Use Composite method (1), diagonal method, Siamese method, knight movement method, symmetric transformation and Lozenge method to construct simple, symmetric 9x9 magic squares.
+Use composite simple, diagonal method, Siamese method, knight movement method, symmetric transformation and Lozenge method to construct simple, symmetric 9x9 magic squares.

-Use composite method (2), pan 7x7 in 9x9, concentric and bimagic to construct special 9x9 magic squares.
+Use composite proportional (1), pan 7x7 in 9x9, concentric [with diamond] and bimagic to construct special 9x9 magic squares.